Skip to content

 Post-CCAR

 BAC returns capital through dividends + buybacks after passing annual Fed CCAR stress tests.
 FY2024 total capital return $15B+.
-Payout is disciplined — BAC holds higher capital buffers than regulatory minimums, giving room for acquisitions if opportunities emerge.
+Per the FY2024 regulatory-capital disclosures and the Federal Reserve's CCAR/SCB framework, BAC maintains common-equity Tier 1 ratios above regulatory minima, which provides capital-deployment flexibility.

 Tangible Book Value Growth